FIFA Is Offering Limited-Edition World Cup Trophy Replicas For Fans

 Frequently Asked Questions (FAQs)

-Answer: The official FIFA World Cup Trophy is valued at INR 165 crore approximately.
+Answer: The official FIFA World Cup Trophy is valued at HKD 15,64,43,199 approximately.
 It is made of solid gold and is the most expensive world cup trophy in all of men's sports.

 Answer: Yes, the original FIFA World Cup trophy is made of gold.
 However, the limited-edition replica is made of other metals.